Backup Generators and Your HVAC Unit – Safety Tips

 During the extended power outage in February 2021, many people across Texas were poisoned by carbon monoxide in attempt to stay warm.
 Vehicle and generator exhaust were some of the culprits.

-The U.S. government recommends locating a generator at least 15 feet away from a home or business, door or window to reduce the chances of carbon monoxide building up.
+The U.S. government recommends locating a generator away from a home or business, door or window to reduce the chances of carbon monoxide building up.
 They also recommend carbon monoxide detectors as another fail-safe.
 Pay attention to local codes here because they may vary to some degree.

 HVAC companies recommend carbon monoxide detectors and smoke alarms because gas-burning furnaces also release carbon monoxide.
 If you have a backup generator, that’s just one more reason to get one of these inexpensive safety measures.